oscimp/amaranth_twstft/README.md

 A similar proprietary development unrelated to this work is under way as described at http://www.eltvor.cz/elttt21.html as part of the ESA contract https://navisp.esa.int/project/details/108/show

+## Note on using SSD (Solid State Drive) with GNU/Linux

+The adopted strategy is to store the records from the SDR receiver for post-processing in order to remove the burden of computational load and dependency with accelerating co-processing units such as GPU or FPGA.
+However it has been observed that the mass-storage disk would end up loosing samples and hence stop acquisition after some time.

+These issues were solved with
+* adding ``lazytime,norelatime,noatime`` in ``/etc/fstab`` to prevent updating too often the file tag associated with file access
+* formatting with EXT2 to avoid journaling
+* regularly running ``sudo fstrim -v /data`` where ``/data/`` is the SSD mouting point.